Bulk carrier: Stability problems

 Cargo shifting poses a great danger for bulk carriers.
 The problem is even more pronounced with grain cargoes, since grain settles during a voyage and creates extra space between the top of the cargo and the top of the hold.
 Cargo is then free to move from one side of the ship to the other as the ship rolls.
 This can cause the ship to list, which, in turn, causes more cargo to shift.
 This kind of chain reaction can capsize a bulk carrier very quickly.

 The 1960 SOLAS Convention sought to control this sort of problem.
 These regulations required the upper ballast tanks designed in a manner to prevent shifting.
 They also required cargoes to be leveled, or trimmed, using excavators in the holds.
 The practice of trimming reduces the amount of the cargo's surface area in contact with air which has a useful side-effect: reducing the chances of spontaneous combustion in cargoes such as coal, iron, and metal shavings.

 Another sort of risk that can affect dry cargoes is absorption of ambient moisture.
 When very fine concretes and aggregates mix with water, the mud created at the bottom of the hold shifts easily and can produce a free surface effect.
 The only way to control these risks is by good ventilation practices and careful monitoring for the presence of water.

+The International Maritime Organization sets out international standards and codes for the safe stowage and transportation of bulk carrier cargoes.
+These include the International Maritime Solid Bulk Cargoes Code, the International Code for the Safe Carriage of Grain in Bulk and the Code of Safe Practice for Ships Carrying Timber Deck Cargoes.